-We continue to work with partners and business to understand the impact of the pandemic on the local labour market and also the opportunities for employment growth in recovery.
-This includes completing by August 2021 a deep dive into the skillsneeds of the low carbon sector.
+We continue to work with partners and business to understand the impact of the pandemic on thelocal labour market and also the opportunities for employment growth in recovery.
+This includes completing by August 2021 a deep dive into the skillsneeds of the low carbon environmental goods and services sector.